Please tell me I am not the only one that detests hosting kids’ birthday parties at home? I mean come on.

 What kid doesn’t love hanging at the park with their mates.
 Do keep in mind that you may have to reserve your party area in advance.
-Check with your local council.
+Check with your local council for bookings.
 There may also be a fee for reserving the area.

 With so many indoor play centres across Australia catering for birthdays, there is bound to be one that suits your party needs.

 A pool party is always a treat.
 Make sure your local pool has a lifeguard on duty and then you can also relax and enjoy the party without too much stress.

 5. Class party – just send a cake to school and let the party get started